JamieDavis2016/My-100-Days-Of-Code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 27: 03 Feburary, 2019

+**Today's progress**: Time spent: 1hr 30mins

+Worked on the FCC algorithims and have managed to nearly finish of the entire section! getting closer and closer to learning more about libraries in JS
+Also thinking of creating more of a schedule

+**Link To work:** [FreeCodeCamp] (https://www.freecodecamp.org)

+##Tweet Message:
+Day27:
+Time Spent:1hr
+Thoughts: Completed nearly all of the Basic algorithms in FCC, thinking of starting to make a schedule for different days, to work on multiple things at once!
+Also read up on some stuff for work with summernote! :) #summernote #100daysofcode #FreeCodeCamp

 ### Day 26: 30 January, 2019

 **Today's progress**: Time spent: 1hr